Important information regarding Yizkor on Yom Kippur

 For many years at our Shul we have remembered the names at our Yizkor service on Yom Kippur through the recitation of the names in our several services in the Shul complex and at Bernays Institute.

-In 2009 we adopted the custom practised by many other communities of perpetuating the memory of loved ones in the tangible form of a Book of Remembrance which we believe is more dignified than the calling out of a long list of names when Yizkor is recited.
+Since 2009 we have adopted the custom practised by many other communities of perpetuating the memory of loved ones in the tangible form of a Book of Remembrance which we believe is more dignified than the calling out of a long list of names when Yizkor is recited.

 Please read the HE's [Explanatory Paper]